 Cyclic vomiting syndrome (CVS) facts

 - Cyclic vomiting syndrome is a disorder that causes recurrent episodes of nausea, vomiting, and tiredness (lethargy) most often in children but may occur in all age groups.

-- Symptoms of cyclic vomiting syndrome are repeated attacks of intense nausea, vomiting, and lethargy that last anywhere from an hour to 10 days; other symptoms may include pale skin, abdominal pain, diarrhea, headache, and an increased sensitivity to light or to sound.
+- Symptoms and signs of cyclic vomiting syndrome are repeated attacks of intense nausea, vomiting, and lethargy that last anywhere from an hour to 10 days.
+Other CVS symptoms and signs may include

-- The most common situations that cause cyclic vomiting syndrome are emotional excitement and infections; other triggers can include periods without eating, temperature extremes, lack of sleep, overexertion, allergies, ingesting certain foods or alcohol, and menstruation.
+- The most common causes of cyclic vomiting syndrome are emotional excitement and infections.
+Other triggers can include periods without eating, temperature extremes, lack of sleep, overexertion, allergies, ingesting certain foods or alcohol, and menstruation.

 - Cyclic vomiting syndrome has four phases: symptom-free, prodrome, vomiting, and recovery.

 - Cyclic vomiting syndrome is diagnosed by the patient's history and symptoms; there is no definitive test for cyclic vomiting syndrome.

-- Treatment is done by the patient learning to avoid the causes or triggers of the disorder; however, during the prodrome, vomiting and recovery phases, medications are often used to treat the symptoms (for example, anti-nausea medications, NSAIDs, anti-migraine medications, fluid replenishment and others).
+- Treatment is done by the patient learning to avoid the causes or triggers of the disorder.
+During the prodrome, vomiting, and recovery phases, medications are often used to treat the symptoms (for example, antinausea medications, NSAIDs, anti-migraine medications, fluid replenishment, and others).

-- Complications may include pain, reflux, fainting, depression, panic disorder, and irritable bowel syndrome, and injury to the esophagus.
+- Complications may include pain, reflux, fainting, depression, panic disorder, irritable bowel syndrome, and injury to the esophagus.